-2.9.1.9 Section 15.14 - Commercial Development / Miscellaneous
+2.9.1.9 Section 15.14 - Commercial Development/Miscellaneous

-Sub sections 15.14.4 - Offices and 15.14.7 - Retail and Food & Beverage, of the Development Plan, are all relevant to the proposed development at Site 4 and the overall Masterplan.
+Sub sections 15.14.4 - Offices and 15.14.7 - Retail and Food & Beverage are all relevant to the proposed development at Site 5 and the overall Masterplan.

-The Planning Authority raised no concern with the range of proposed uses at Site 4, these uses being "considered to be acceptable".
+tThe Planning Authority raised no concern with range of proposed uses at Site 5, these uses being "acceptable in principle, contributing to the provision of office accommodation with the area and is considered an appropriate use for the site."

-Through offering a more dynamic retail, food & beverage and leisure offering in the city centre, Site 4 provides an opportunity in the Dublin City Retail Core to evolve in a mixed-use sustainable manner and create a destination for people to linger, stay, live, shop, work and socialise during the day and at night time.
-As recommended in Section 15.14.4 - Offices of the Development Plan, the proposed scheme was accompanied by an Architectural Design Statement, this was prepared by ACME Architects at application stage and refined through Further Information stage.
-All relevant standards identified in Section 15.14.7 - Retail and Food & Beverage of the Development Plan have been appropriately considered as part of the application at both application stage and further information stage.
-We refer the Board to the planning documents as submitted at these stages, which have been furnished to it by Dublin City Council.
+Through offering a more dynamic retail, food & beverage and leisure offering in the city centre, Site 5 provides an opportunity in the Dublin City Retail Core to evolve in a mixed-use sustainable manner and create a destination for people to linger, stay, live, shop, work and socialise during the day and at night time.
+As recomended in Section 15.14.4 - Offices of the Development Plan, the proposed scheme was accompanied by an Architectural Design Statement, this was prepared by ACME Architects at application stage and refined through Further Information Stage.
+All relevant standards identified in Section 15.14.7 - Retail and Food & Beverage of the Development Plan have been appropriately considered as part of the application at both application stage and further information stage, we refer the Board to the planning documents as submitted at these stages, which have been furnished to it by Dublin City Council.